Lady Gaga, Norman Reedus, And That ‘Judas’ Video They Did Together [Opinion]

 Is The ‘Walking Dead’s’ Norman Reedus A Hero In Real Life?
 Is He Awesome Like Daryl Dixon?
 [Opinion]

 Lady Gaga’s Judas and his portrayal by Norman Reedus does not represent the actual Judas.
-It’s about a betrayal of Jesus, not just by Judas, but by all sinners, who nonetheless receive grace.
+It’s about a betrayal of Jesus, not just by Judas, but by all sinners, who none the less receive grace.

 Lady Gaga’s “Judas” video, with Norman Reedus portraying Judas, has sparked questions and led to many good discussions.
 The religious symbolism was admittedly used in unusual ways, with the biker gang and the lipstick, but the message is there.